EMC China Lab

 ASTM standards are documents developed and issued by ASTM International.
-The fULl name of ASTM is the American Society for Testing and Materials, the pREDecessor of the current organization.
+The full name of ASTM is the American Society for Testing and Materials, the predecessor of the current organization.
 Although these standards are voluntary, they are frequently referenced, cited, and incorporated into specifications, regulations, and laws worldwide.

 The toy safety standard ASTM F963 has been revised.
 The current version, ASTM F963-17: Standard Consumer Safety Specification for Toy Safety, revises and supersedes the 2016 edition, and ASTM F963 is mandatory.